 What are Organic Seeds?

 What are organic seeds?
-Unaltered seed that comes from a purely raised plant is an organic seed.
+It is an unaltered seed that comes from a purely organic raised plant.
 Organic seed information comes from the United States Department of Agriculture guidelines and relies upon committed farmers to ensure that the seed is in compliance with regulations.

 Organic Seed Information

-In order to understand what organic means, you have to know the government definition.
-Organic gardening follows a set of rules created by a body of our government that concerns itself with all things agricultural — the USDA.
+In order to understand what organic means, you have to know the government’s definition.
+Organic gardening follows a set of rules created by a body of our government that concerns itself with all things agricultural– the USDA.
 Organic gardens must grow plants in a healthful environment with limited and specific chemical use.

 What are organic seeds?
 They are the seeds derived from plants that comply with organic systems as set up by the USDA.
 Any seed that has come from plants on a farm that doesn’t comply with that set of rules is not technically organic.